UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/02_mpi_api.md

 ## Getting Started with MPI: MPI on HPC

+As MPI codes allow you to run a code on multiple cores, we typically develop them to run on large systems like HPC clusters.
+These are usually configured with versions of OpenMPI that have been optimised for the specific hardware involved, for maximum performance.

+For this episode, log into whichever HPC system you have access to - this could be a group server, or university- or national-level cluster (e.g. Iridis or DiRAC).

 HPC clusters typically have **more than one version** of MPI available, so you may need to tell it which one you want to use before it will give you access to it.
 First check the available MPI implementations/modules on the cluster using the command below: